Carreau/ipython-wiki/A-gallery-of-interesting-IPython-Notebooks.md

 * [Comparing different approaches to evolutionary simulations](http://nbviewer.ipython.org/url/www.slideviper.oquanta.info/test/simulation%2520frameworks.ipynb).
 Also available [here](http://slideviewer.herokuapp.com/urls/raw.github.com/yoavram/ipython-notebooks/master/simulation%2520frameworks.ipynb) to better visualization.
 The notebook was converted to a HTML presentation using an old nbconvert with the first developing implementation of `reveal` converter.
 By Yoav Ram.

+* [A Collection of Applied Mathematics and Machine Learning Tutorials](http://sayilarvekuramlar.blogspot.co.uk/2013/02/uygulamali-matematik-ve-yapay-ogrenim.html) (in Turkish).
+By Burak Bayramli.

 ### Pandas for data analysis